lytexdev/lytexdev/README.md

 🤖 I love AI and programming!

 🏠 Huge fan of homeserver stuff...
-If it can be self-hosted, I'm probably running it at home!
+If it can be self-hosted, I'm probably running it!

 📫 Reach me at **immanuelmruk@gmail.com** or find me on Discord: **`_lytex_`**